Pharmacodynamics and Pharmacokinetics

 Each individual has a different response to drugs.
 However, the statistical distribution of the response to the drugs of the population is a normal (or Gaussian bell).
 In this distribution we will find a mean in the center of the hood, extreme cases of hyporeactivity or hyperreactivity at the ends of the curve and also idiosyncratic cases that are outside the curve.

-In addition, if the drug is administered repeatedly and it is needed to increase the dose it is talked about generating tolerance.
+In addition, if the drug is administered repeatedly and it is necessary to increase the dose, it is said to generate tolerance.
 The more we have to increase the dosage to get the desired effects the more tolerant and dependent the drug becomes the individual.

 The study of the side effects of drugs corresponds to the branch of pharmacodynamics.
 Even if side effects are not adverse, it is crucial to know them.
 For example, if we are going to drive it is better not to take antihistamines that have a drowsiness effect.
 This one wouldn’t be adverse if instead of driving we want to fall asleep at night.